ReVanced/revanced-manager/README.md

 For suggestions and bug reports, open an issue [here](https://github.com/revanced/revanced-manager/issues/new/choose).

 ## 💭 Discussion
-If you wish to discuss the Manager, a thread has been made under the [#development](https://discord.com/channels/952946952348270622/1002922226443632761) channel in the Discord server, please note that this thread may be temporary and may be removed in the future.
+If you wish to discuss the Manager, a thread has been made under the [#development](https://discord.com/channels/952946952348270622/1002922226443632761) channel in the Discord server, please note that this thread may be removed in the future.

 ## 🌐 Translation